sunfounder/picar-x/docs/source/example_python.rst

 Python Project
 ====================

-PiCar-X是基于Ezblock APP设计的robot，但也存在不使用APP而是使用Python代码玩耍它的方法。

-这一章将引导你使用基于ezblock库所编写的python示例，请按照以下步骤执行。

 **Run the Code File**

-In this kit, two different kinds of python methods are provided for you to play PiCar-X: python code control and web control.

-Open the **example** folder, and you will see there are some python codes and a web_control folder in it.
+Open the **example** folder, and you will see there are some python codes and a in it.

 .. code-block::